veggiedefender/arXiv_dump/README.md

 Download all arXiv papers

 arXiv lets you [bulk download](https://arxiv.org/help/bulk_data_s3) papers from their s3 bucket.
 This is useful for doing your
-`B I G D A T A` NLP tasks!
+`B I G D A T A` NLP tasks as a data science rockstar!
 This script will help you x10 your agile workflow by automating the boring stuff as you transfer big data from the cloud.
 What a paradigm shift!
+Code on, code ninja!

 # How to use
 To interact with s3, the script relies on [s3cmd](http://s3tools.org/s3cmd).
 Download it for your platform and run